 The land does not belong to the Aborigines, the Aborigines belong to the land.
 Those of you old enough, may also remember this being mention in the film Crocodile Dundee (1986)… This is an actual fact and not the stuff of movie fiction.

-Uluru or more commonly known amongst tourists as Ayres Rock, isn’t just a large rock randomly plonked in the middle of the Australian outback.
+Uluru or more commonly known amongst tourists as Ayers Rock, isn’t just a large rock randomly plonked in the middle of the Australian outback.
 It is also a community with the nearest large town being Alice Springs.
 Whilst it is a notorious tourist attraction, this “Rock” is believed by local aboriginal tribe the Pitjantjatjara, the rock itself is in fact sacred.

-My arrival in Ayres Rock was to be another fun filled adventure but also a time for appreciation and reflection.
+My arrival in Ayers Rock was to be another fun filled adventure but also a time for appreciation and reflection.
 Staying at the YHA, I met a backpacker called Katie who was from Liverpool.
 She was also travelling alone, so we teamed up.
 Our afternoon was spent navigating our way around this vast area of dessert and also an opportunity for me to be booking various excursions I wished to participate in.

 Katie and I were probably a pair of young brunette bimbos or otherwise known as “Drongo Sheilas” when it came to Aborigines.
 We just thought they lived in makeshift campsites on the land.
 Whilst this isn’t totally naive and some do, not all do.

 So here was Katie and I taking naive pity, like we were back home taking pity on the homeless, handing over food and small change.
-A little while later in a long, scorching dessert walk back to our dorm, we spotted the very same Aborigines we’d taken pity on earlier, drive past us in a decent ute.
+A little while later in a long, scorching desert walk back to our dorm, we spotted the very same Aborigines we’d taken pity on earlier, drive past us in a decent ute.
 First lesson learnt!
 Never judge a book by it’s cover.
 Sub lesson, do more research on the locals.

 Arriving promptly for my first ever experience of riding a camel.
-I was excited by the fact this was not just another new experience but an excellent way to see a fair bit of the dessert and Uluru itself.
+I was excited by the fact this was not just another new experience but an excellent way to see a fair bit of the desert and Uluru itself.
 It wouldn’t start off so smooth sailing as one had thought…

 Our guide arrived with a string of camels and those who booked were advised to climb aboard once all camels were settled on the ground.
 They groan, they smell a little and if you are really unlucky, they will spit at you.
 They are quite literally grumpy.
-The camels used and which are also common in Ayres rock are one hump-backed.
+The camels used and which are also common in Ayers rock are one hump-backed.
 There is an estimated 200,000 one-humped, dromedary type camels in the wild.

 Needless to say, things started to get interesting or at least for the couple sat on the front camel.